emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > The Version field is a single octet, which is set to the version
 > of Crypto-Binding TLV the TEAP method is using.
 For an
-> implementation compliant with this version of TEAP, the version
+> implementation compliant with TEAPv1, the version
 > number MUST be set to one (1).

 Received Ver